 This Animal Survives Africa’s Hot Climate Without Drinking Water - Ever

-Nuk is an orphaned gerenuk.
-He was found as a baby and raised at the Sheldrick Wildlife Trust in Kenya.
-Besides being adorable, gerenuks are famous for never needing to drink water.
+Nuk is an orphaned gerenuk, and his story is a reminder that some of Africa’s most unusual animals survive by doing things differently.
+Found as a baby and raised at the Sheldrick Wildlife Trust in Kenya, he belongs to a species known for never needing to drink water.

 After spending more than twelve months in the shelter, Nuk was released into the wild.
 However, that doesn’t mean he forgot the kind people who took care of him.